bixb922/viper-examples/README.md

 Viper ```int``` variables allow values from -2\*\*31 to 2\*\*31-1, whereas ```builtins.int``` variables have no practical range limit.
 For a `builtins.int`, if the value grows a lot, more memory will be allocated as needed.

 As a result, arithmetic operations on viper variables behave like operations in the C language 32 bit signed integer operations, for example:
-* Adding and subtracting wrap around if exceeding the range
+* Adding and subtracting wrap around if exceeding the range, for example `131072*32768=0`, since the result overflows 32 bits (just like C)
 * Shift left (```x<<1```): the bits shifted beyond the 32 most significant bit get lost.
 * No overflow exception